 Afterward, you need to convert data objects including tables, constraints, indexes, sequences, and user-defined types.
 Finally, the schema conversion step ends with the conversion of views, triggers, packages, procedures, and functions.

 Migration Platform plays an important role in these steps as the application guides you through the process in order.
 In addition, Migration Platform helps you take advantage of industry-leading conversion automation tools.
 And the platform also integrates with Microsoft SQL Server Migration Assistant and AWS Schema Conversion Tool to ensure the highest possible quality of database schema conversion.
+We also integrated Ora2Pg to provide more variety for the schema conversion process.

 You can use the Migration Platform to convert schema and then check a list of conversion action items.
 You will need to address these issues manually to follow the 12-step process.